Does it make sense to ditch the 2% inflation target?

 Pathways to more active fiscal policy might include governments changing the central banking system to manage the impact of additional spending.
 A scenario where regulation is used to direct funds into the bond market, combined with changes in the mandate of central banks to tolerate greater inflation is not inconceivable, should we see big changes in political priorities as a result of populism, say.

 It is also questionable whether higher inflation ought to be tolerated unless anaemic productivity growth can be improved.
 Most empirical studies find a negative correlation between the two, but moving into a higher inflation regime might help to spur business investment.
-However, if productivity remains low and other markets don’t also raise their inflation targets, there will be a gradual erosion of competitiveness and a deterioration in living standards.
+But if productivity remains low and other countries don’t also raise their inflation targets, there will be a gradual erosion of competitiveness and a deterioration in living standards.